frangucc/thenodechronbook/script_only.md

 # ACT 1

-> In the first act, we do an arial tour of Gou's town and home, and get into the basement headquarters, also known as, Gou's office.
+> In the very first opening act of the entire saga, we do an arial tour of Gou's town and home, and get into the basement headquarters, also known as, Gou's office.

 And so it begins....